-Even if your story is not fully complete or correct, you may be 'on to something'.
-In these situations, your requests for comment will alert the powerful people or institutions that you are investigating into their activities, and to them, you may represent trouble.
+Even if your story is not fully complete or correct, you may still be on to something.
+In these situations, your requests for comment will alert the powerful people or institutions that you are investigating them, which they may interpret as trouble.
 They may respond in all kinds of ways.
-A simple denial is the easiest to deal with, but keep digging.
-Just as likely are threats — direct physical and legal threats or more subtle forms of intimidation through third parties (often your editor or publisher), and pre-publication lawsuits.
+A simple denial is the easiest to deal with — keep digging.
+Just as likely are threats — direct physical or legal threats or more subtle forms of intimidation through third parties (often your editor or publisher), and pre-publication lawsuits.
 The word 'defamation' will be central in these exercises, yet actual defamation suits often do not manifest.

 Investigative reporting aims to uncover what is not known.
-This may be the result of deliberate lies or of a consensus of silence.
-For example, the cabinet minister who told a lie to parliament or the society that chooses not to discuss the trafficking of young, poor girls in its midst.
-The uncoverings are always likely to be startling, if not shocking.
-This means tasks like setting up your interview, may need to be handled very sensitively.
+This may be the result of deliberate lies or deliberate omission.
+Take for example the cabinet minister who lied to parliament or the society that chooses not to discuss the trafficking of young, poor girls in its midst.
+The discoveries are always likely to be startling, if not shocking.
+This means tasks, like setting up your interview, may need to be handled sensitively.
 If you reveal from the outset what you are seeking in an interview, sources may refuse to speak with you.
-If you choose too public of an interview venue, you may put your interviewee in danger.
+If you choose a public venue to conduct an interview, you may put your source in danger.

 An investigative interview often follows the opposite strategy.
-It starts with the big, general issues, (e.g., ‘What is the process for awarding government tenders?’
-‘Is the process satisfactory?’
-‘How does government monitor it?’)
-And, as questions progress, they become more detailed and focused.
-The final, hardest questions in an investigative interview are quite often closed or even leading: ‘Did you ignore tender processes in the case of this particular contract?
-Why?’.
-You ask these questions last because this is the point where a source may shut down and refuse to answer further questions.
+It starts with the big, general issues, (e.g., “What is the process for awarding government tenders?”, “Is the process satisfactory?”, “How does government monitor it?”)
+And, as the interview goes on, they become more detailed and focused.
+The hardest questions in an investigative interview are often closed or even leading: “Did you ignore tender processes in the case of this particular contract?
+Why?”
+You ask these questions at the end because this is the point where a source may shut down and refuse to answer further questions.
 The interview is structured like a funnel – it starts broad and ends narrow.